RESIP.NET

 • One dedicated IP per account (no exceptions)

-• Enterprise anti-detect browser with team management features
+• Enterprise browser management solution with team collaboration features

-• Distribute IPs across regions and ISPs to avoid concentration
+• Distribute IPs across regions and ISPs to optimize network diversity

 • Monthly cost: $140+ (varies by IP count and bandwidth needs)